 With PDT, the cancer cells absorb more of the photosensitizer over time than normal tissue.
 After this, a bright light is shone on the affected area to cause a reaction to kill the cancer cells.

-At The Christie, PDT is used as a treatment in the PDT clinic to treat BCCs.
+At The Christie in Manchester, PDT is used as a treatment in the PDT clinic to treat BCCs.
 If you have a BCC or multiple BCCs, your consultant will discuss with you whether PDT is right for you.

 We can also use daylight PDT to treat a condition called actinic keratosis.
 Actinic keratosis causes scaly patches of skin.
 It is generally caused by sun exposure over several years.
 Actinic keratosis isn’t cancer but there is a chance that it could become cancerous if it isn’t treated.
 Daylight PDT works in a similar way to traditional PDT but it uses the sun's rays as treatment.